-There is no legal requirement to deal with grievances raised by ex-employees, however the University will consider a grievance raised by a former employee provided it is received within four weeks of the end of employment.
+5.1 There is no legal requirement to deal with grievances raised by ex-employees, however the University may consider a grievance raised by a former employee provided it is received within four weeks of the end of employment.
 Grievances raised by former employees should be submitted in writing to the Director of Human Resources.
 A modified form of the Grievance Procedure will apply in these circumstances with the complaint being investigated and a final response from the University being sent out to the former employee in writing.
+Former employees do not have the right of appeal against the decision made.